chakotayka/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 # Crypto II Writeup

-Name: *PUT YOUR NAME HERE*
-Section: *PUT YOUR SECTION NUMBER HERE*
+Name: Sara Bittner
+Section: 0101

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Sara Bittner

 ## Assignment Writeup

 ### Part 1 (70 Pts)

+CMSC389R-{m3ss@g3_!n_A_b0ttl3}

+screenshot in writeup/screenshot.jpg

 ### Part 2 (30 Pts)